About FetchMasters and Our Approach to Dog Training in Denver, CO

 - LIMA (Least Intrusive, Minimally Aversive) Trainers

-These designations usually are given to us by other trainers who adhere to philosophies and manifestos that use these terms.
-This is because they see commonality in our training approach.
+These designations have sometimes been assigned to us by other trainers who adhere to these particular approaches.
+This is because they see a lot of commonality in our dog training philosophies.
 However, we try to avoid the use of these terms, as we have not been able to find any training manifesto, philosophy or term that clearly describes our approach.

 So, we simply call ourselves “Positive Trainers.”
 We feel this term accurately describes the following: